 When deciding to use our Formation service, you should bear in mind that:

 - Annual accounts have to be prepared and files with Companies House

 - Companies House have to be informed of changed to the make-up of a company

-- Companies House’s records have to be confirmed each year with an Annual Return
+- Companies House’s records have to be confirmed each year with a Confirmation Statement

 - Companies are separately taxed - normally by Corporation Tax

 - There is some loss of privacy as documents filed with Companies House are public.

 Included in our incorporation service is the first year’s Company Secretarial service (if required).
 You may also wish to consider our Charity Formation and Community Interest Company products and our guide Charity and Social Enterprise.

 The time taken for our work to conclude depends on precisely what it is we are asked to do.

 - A Company Limited by Shares usually takes about 1 day to incorporate